edgarskos/Wikiget/README.md

 ========
 Wikiget retrieves a list of article names from Wikipedia.

-Anyone working with AWB or bots on Wikipedia will often find they need a list of target article names.
-These might be from categories, backlinks from an article or template, or articles edited by a username.
-The API makes all this available, but a simple command-line tool will save time and effort.
+When working with AWB or bots on Wikipedia a list of target article names is often needed.
+The list might be from categories, backlinks from an article or template, or articles edited by a username.
+The API has all this available, but a simple command-line tool saves time and effort.

 	Wikiget - command-line access to some Wikimedia API functions